An Ultimate Guide to Creating Loyal Customers with Personalized Posts

 - they have a problem and would like for you to solve it

-- they are in need of your assistance
+- they need your assistance

 Once you do it, it’s time to use this for your benefit.